Please feel free to email me links to your own versions of the Kol Nidre or other versions you would like to see shared on the site.

-After composing the Jolliet Kol Nidre in 2008, Nicolas received an email from Paul Warner, a retired colonel who was acting as a consultant to a senior Afghani official at a US military base in Kabul.
-Col. Warner explained to Nico that he had been extremely moved after hearing portions of his Kol Nidre over the Internet – and asked if Nico could make it possible for him to play the music at the forthcoming Kol Nidre service on the base in Kandahar.
-Colonel Warner later wrote that Nico’s Kol Nidre had been greatly appreciated by the troops, and thanked him profusely.
+After composing the Jolliet Kol Nidre in 2008, Nicolas received an email from Paul Wharton, a retired colonel who was acting as a consultant to a senior Afghani official at a US military base in Kabul.
+Col. Wharton explained to Nico that he had been extremely moved after hearing portions of his Kol Nidre over the Internet – and asked if Nico could make it possible for him to play the music at the forthcoming Kol Nidre service on the base in Kabul.
+Colonel Wharton later wrote that Nico’s Kol Nidre had been greatly appreciated by the troops, and thanked him profusely.
 I later persuaded the Canadian Broadcasting Corporation (CBC) to co-produce a documentary called “Kol Nidre in Kabul” which was broadcast nationally on a popular documentary show called “Outfront” on April 15, 2009.

 How did an unusual setting of the ancient Jewish prayer “Kol Nidre” get heard by soldiers in the war zone of Afghanistan?